lucashusted/propscore/README.md

 ```
 from propscore import PropensityScore

-# this assumes you have a pandas dataframe called df, an outcome called "outcome" and covariates var1-var5.
+# Imagine you have pandas DataFrame, df, with columns "outcome" an "var1"-"var5".
 # We wish to always include var2 and var3, and want to test the relevance
 # of the other variables and higher order terms.

 output = PropensityScore('outcome', ['var1','var4','var5'], df, init_vars=['var2','var3'])

+# The propensity score values are given in the pandas Series:

+output.propscore
 ```

 ## Output